ngxs/store/publication/2019-10-21_announcing_ngxs_3_6/article.md

 ### Form Plugin

-Today the form plugin exposes the `UpdateFormValue` action that provides the ability to update nested form properties by supplying a `propertyPath` parameter.
+The form plugin `UpdateFormValue` action has been enhanced with the ability to specify a `propertyPath` parameter in order to update nested form properties directly.

 _Before_

-`UpdateFormValue({ value, path, propertyPath? })`
+`UpdateFormValue({ value, path })`

 _After_

 `UpdateFormValue({ value, path, propertyPath? })`

+Given the following state:

 ```ts
 export interface NovelsStateModel {